Odhra

-Odhra also spelled as Odrah is a village in the Dasuya (Dasua) subdivision of the Hoshiarpur district in Punjab, India.
-Other names for Odhra are Ond, Odhran and Odrysian.
+Odhra also spelled as Odrah is a village in the Dasua subdivision of the Hoshiarpur district in Punjab, India.

 Geography

 Odhra is located at 31.810269°N 75.693571°E. It has an average elevation of 240 metres (787 feet) from sea level.
 The village has 108 hectares of area with 128 households.
 The village has 0% forest coverage and 1% wasteland used for discarding household waste and animal carcasses.
 Water bodies cover 0.5% of the total land and comprise a natural pond, canal, and seasonal rivulet.
 The total population of Odhra is 600 people with an equal number of males and females.
-There are 12 % of people under the age of 6 with 53% males and 47% females.
+There are 12% of people under the age of 6 with 53% males and 47% females.
 The total scheduled caste population is 507 (85%) and the gender ratio is 49% males vs 51% females.
 Total literates in the village are 79% (82% males and 76% females).
 In Odhra 5% of the population is below the poverty line according to Indian government guidelines.

-Location

-Odhra is located on the subdivision road which connects Dasuya with Himachal Pradesh via Kamahi Devi.
-It is located in the district Hoshiarpur of Punjab state in India.
-The village is well connected with Dasuya, Jhalota, Bagalipur, Terkiana, Balgan by metaled roads.
-Dasuya is connected with rail, and highways with the rest of India.
-Major cities in the vicinity of Odhra are Hoshiarpur (46 km), Jalandhar (58 km), Gurdaspur (42 km), Amritsar (93 km) and Pathankot (58 km).
-State highways running through Dasuya connect Hoshiarpur, Talwara, and Hajipur to the town.
-Other connecting roads link Dasuya with Amritsar through Shri Hargovindpur, Daulatpur through Kamahi Devi, and Kapurthala through Miani and Begowal.
-The Holy Shrine of Mata Chintpurni (Chinnmastika) can also be reached via Hajipur-Talwara or Kamahi Devi route.
-A major rivulet (Langarpur Odhra choe) runs through Odhra which is a seasonal tributary of the river Beas.

-History

-Ond/ Odhra/ Odhran/Odrysian are considered branches of Andhaka clan.
-The Puranas mention them as "Śakānodhrāna", i.e., Saka Odhran.
-The clan is also mentioned in Sabha Parva of Mahabharata (Mahabharata: Ch 47) as well as Vishnu Purana.
-Their first ancestor was Odra, and his descendants are called Odhran.

-In Bhagavata Purana, Bali, the King of in succession line is mentioned to have six sons Anga, Banga, Kalinga, Sambhu, Pundra, and Odhra.

-During Alexander's invasion, Odhra was also mentioned in his biography.
-Arrian(Arrian Anabasis Book/3a, Ch.6,fn 3(12)) states, ..."Next stood the Odrysian cavalry, under the command of Agatho, son of Tyrimmas.
-In this part, in front of all, were posted the auxiliary cavalry of the Grecian mercenaries, under the direction of Andromachus, son of Hiero.
-Near the baggage, the infantry from Thrace was posted as a guard."